 Disturbance by whale-watching

 Around the globe, the whale-watching craze continues to grow.
 According to the most recent statistics, 13 million people took to the seas in search of whales in 2008.
-They spent nearly US$2 million in 119 countries and territories.
+They spent nearly US$2 billion in 119 countries and territories.
 People often talk about ecotourism, as it represents an incomparable occasion to make these legendary animals ambassadors of marine environmental stewardship.
 Yet, there is concern about the impact that boats might be having on cetaceans.

 EIn response to these concerns, codes of ethics, guides of conduct and regulations have been put into place virtually everywhere that whale-watching excursions are offered.
 Even the International Whaling Commission (IWC) adopted general principles to regulate whale-watching practices worldwide in 1997.
 All of these guidelines are based on the experience of captains and marine scientists with whales, and, sometimes, scientific studies that document disturbance to cetaceans.
 But the design of these studies presents many challenges, the results are often difficult to interpret and the response varies with the species, time of year, activity in which the animal is engaged, etc. This is why the IWC recommends that regulations and codes of conduct be flexible, so that they might be adapted as new information becomes available.
 We must still ask ourselves if short-lived behavioural changes can have a an impact on whales in the long term.